跳到主要内容

 Healthchecks (Terminus)

-The NestJS Terminus integration supports you with readiness / liveness health checks.
-Healthchecks are very important when it comes to complex backend setups.
+Terminus integration provides you with readiness/liveness health checks.
+Healthchecks are crucial when it comes to complex backend setups.
 In a nutshell, a health check in the realm of web development usually consists of a special address, for example, https://my-website.com/health/readiness.
-A service, or a component of your infrastructure (e.g., Kubernetes) checks this address continuously.
+A service or a component of your infrastructure (e.g., Kubernetes checks this address continuously.
 Depending on the HTTP status code returned from a GET request to this address the service will take action when it receives an "unhealthy" response.
-Since the definition of "healthy" or "unhealthy" varies with the type of service you provide, the NestJS Terminus integration supports you with a set of health indicators.
+Since the definition of "healthy" or "unhealthy" varies with the type of service you provide, the Terminus integration supports you with a set of health indicators.

 Getting started